 In lieu of flowers, contributions may be made to the Adams Fund Oklahoma City, which helps residents who outlive their money, at Baptist Village Communities, 3800 N. May Avenue, Oklahoma City, OK 73112, or online at https://www.baptistvillage.org/donate/.

-To send flowers to the family or plant a tree in memory of Rhoda LaVere Black, please visit our floral store.
+To send flowers to Rhoda's family, please visit our floral store.